-Most newly diagnosed mmers find this statement to be confusing, bewildering and downright annoying.
+Most newly diagnosed mmers find this statement/situation to be confusing, bewildering and downright annoying.
 It has taken me every bit of the more than 20 years since my original myeloma diagnosis to understand what it means for a cancer to be incurable but treatable.

 What have I learned about MM over the past 20+ years?
 Myeloma is about two things 1) symptoms (boneside effects from toxic chemotherapy.